alexgaaranes/alexgaaranes/README.md

 ## 👋 Hello, I’m Alex!

-I'm a __computer science student__ from the University of the Philippines Los Baños.
+A __computer science student__ from the University of the Philippines Los Baños.
 I enjoy solving *complex problems* and formulating *efficient algorithms* from small to big programs.
 I'm interested in learning more about __machine learning__ and __artificial intelligence__.

 ✨ Let's connect and `#define` the future!